selectioncriteria.com.au

 Dr Villiers' Bio

-Dr Ann Villiers is a leading expert in public sector staff selection and retention.
+Dr Ann Villiers is a leading expert in public sector jobs.
 Specialising in the sense-making process, her approach stems from her combined business and public sector management experience, spanning more than 20 years, on both sides of the selection process.

 Selecting staff, preparing a job application and performing well at interview are all exercises in sense-making and managing meaning.
 Selection panels must make sense of the job vacancy, the selection process and what applicants are offering.
 Applicants must make sense of the job vacancy, the organisation, the process and what they have to offer, both in writing and orally, plus the result of the process.